Reports & conclusions

-The information and views set out in these reports are those of the author(s) and do not necessarily reflect the official opinion of the Commission.
-The Commission does not guarantee the accuracy of the data included in this study.
-Neither the Commission nor any person acting on the Commission’s behalf may be held responsible for the use which may be made of the information contained therein.
+The information and views set out in this publication are those of the author(s) and do not necessarily reflect the official opinion of the European Commission.
+The Commission does not guarantee the accuracy of the data included in this publication.
+Neither the Commission nor any person acting on the Commission’s behalf may be held responsible.

 1) Swiss vegetables and supply chain development (Switzerland): ProSpecieRara (PSR), in cooperation with the supermarket Coop, has organised a professional supply chain for traditional varieties.